======================================================================

 ==============

-Nintendo's design styling for the NES's US release was made
+Nintendo's design styling for the NES's North American release was

-deliberately different from that of other game consoles as they wished
+made deliberately different from that of other game consoles.
+The

-to distinguish their product from those of competitors, and to avoid
+company wished to distinguish their product from those of competitors

-the generally poor reputation that game consoles had acquired
+and avoid the generally poor reputation that game consoles had

-following the video game crash of 1983.
-One result of this philosophy
+acquired following the video game crash of 1983.
+One result of this

-is to disguise the cartridge slot design as a front-loading
+philosophy was to disguise the cartridge slot design as a

-zero-insertion force (ZIF) cartridge socket, designed to resemble the
+front-loading zero-insertion force (ZIF) cartridge socket, designed to

-front-loading mechanism of a videocassette recorder.
-However, when a
+resemble the front-loading mechanism of a videocassette recorder.

-user inserts the cartridge, the force of pressing it into place bends
+However, when a user inserts the cartridge, the force of pressing it

-the contact pins slightly and presses the cartridge's ROM board back
+into place bends the contact pins slightly and presses the cartridge's

-into the cartridge.
-Frequent insertion and removal of cartridges wears
+ROM board back into the cartridge.
+Frequent insertion and removal of

-out the pins, and the ZIF design proved more prone to interference by
+cartridges can wear out the pins, and the ZIF design has proven to be

 The design problems were exacerbated by Nintendo's choice of

 materials.
-The console slot nickel connector springs wear due to
+The console slot nickel connector springs wear out due to

-design and the game cartridge's brass plated nickel connectors are
+their design, and the game cartridge's brass plated nickel connectors

-also prone to tarnishing and oxidation.
-Nintendo sought to fix these
+are also prone to tarnishing and oxidation.
+Nintendo sought to fix

 Entertainment System (SNES) as a top loader similar to the Famicom.